Best Buy exits Europe with Carphone sale

-NEW YORK/LONDON U.S. retailer Best Buy Co Inc (BBY.N) retreated from an ill-timed European expansion on Tuesday by selling its stake in a joint venture to Carphone Warehouse Group CPW.L for less than half of what it paid five years ago.
+NEW YORK/LONDON U.S. retailer Best Buy Co Inc (BBY.N) retreated from its ill-fated European expansion on Tuesday by selling its stake in a joint venture to Carphone Warehouse Group CPW.L for less than half what it paid five years ago.

 The deal will strengthen Best Buy's balance sheet, simplify its business and improve its return on invested capital, CEO Hubert Joly said in a statement, adding that the timing and economics felt right for the deal.